dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/Revoke.md

 The syntax that you use for the `REVOKE` statement depends on whether you are revoking privileges to a schema object or revoking a role.

+There is no explicit mechanism for revoking permission to create indexes; you must revoke the user's *modify* permission  on the schema (`revoke modify schema`) containing the table to revoke permission to create an index on that table.
+{: .noteIcon}

 ## Syntax for SCHEMA

 <div class="fcnWrapperWide"><pre class="FcnSyntax">